- If you can’t afford your Medicare premiums, the Qualified Medicare Beneficiary (QMB) program might be able to help.

 - Qualified Disabled and Working Individuals (QDWI) program

-This article will focus on the QMB program, what it covers, and the guidelines for eligibility.
-Like other Medicare savings programs, the QMB sets limits on your income and resources in order for you to participate.
+This article will focus on the QMB program and, more specifically, the guidelines for eligibility.
+Like other Medicare savings programs, the QMB has set limits on income and resources for you to participate.

 The four MSPs cover certain Medicare premiums and other costs that might fall to participants.
 As of 2017, 7.7 million people — about 1 in 8 Medicare beneficiaries — were enrolled in the QMB program.

-Since the QMB program aims to help low-income individuals, it places limits on the monthly income and financial resources you have available to you.
+Since the QMB program aims to help individuals with low income, it places limits on the monthly income and financial resources available to you.
 If you exceed these limits, you may not be eligible for the program.